-Tooshar Swain — Public Policy Advisor
+Tooshar Swain — Director of Public Policy and Advocacy

 Prior to Joining NAfME, Tooshar most recently served as Policy and Communications Director for congressional candidate Micah Edmond in Virginia’s 8th Congressional District.
 Tooshar also served as Deputy Policy Director for Rick Santorum’s 2012 presidential campaign, focusing on economic policy.